Skip to content

 1. Who are you? — Requester identity, proven by Ed25519 signature over a domain-bound key

-2. What can you access? — Scopes carried in the request (and optionally in a Biscuit delegation token)
+2. What can you access? — Scopes carried in the request (and optionally in a delegation token)

 These three layers are independent.
 A public agent with no delegation still authenticates (layer 1) and declares scopes (layer 2, defaulting to public access).
-An enterprise agent adds a Biscuit token (layer 3) that binds the agent to a principal’s entitlements with time and spend limits.
+An enterprise agent adds a delegation token (layer 3) that binds the agent to a principal’s entitlements with time and spend limits.

 Every RAMP request carries a Requester message that identifies who is making the request.